Adjustment Disorder vs Normal Stress

 Diagnosis and Treatment of Stress

-There are no specific treatments for stress.
+Although stress is not a medical diagnosis, structured interventions such as cognitive‑behavioural therapy, stress‑management programs, mindfulness‑based interventions, and lifestyle modification are evidence‑based approaches.
 However, there are ways to reduce its symptoms and signs.
 Here are a few ways they can be managed:

 • Speaking to a general practitioner is helpful.